-- GCSE and A level syllabus requirements
+- GCSE and A level syllabus requirements.

-- The EBacc GCSE academic programme at KS4
+- The EBacc GCSE academic programme at KS4.

-- The Aspirations Employability Diploma (Aspirations ED.) programme at Post-16 level
+- The Aspirations Employability Diploma (Aspirations ED.) programme at Post-16 level.

-- The needs of local industry, in particular the creative digital sector
+- The needs of local industry, in particular the creative digital sector.

 The curriculum outline developed by the Livingstone Academy reflects the knowledge and skills, and the local social and employment context that pupils need in order to take advantage of opportunities, responsibilities and experiences of later life.
 The curriculum will also help to powerfully address social disadvantage.

-To mirror the real world the Livingstone Academy Bournemouth will deliver a significant amount of its curriculum in a transdisciplinary way, particularly in KS1, KS2 and KS3.
+To mirror the real world, Livingstone Academy Bournemouth will deliver a significant amount of its curriculum in a transdisciplinary way, particularly in KS1, KS2 and KS3.
 The broad and balanced curriculum will be taught to all with high levels of literacy and numeracy delivered in the primary years, however, through the Applied Transdisciplinary Learning (ATL) curriculum sessions in KS1, KS2, and KS3, a range of subject areas will be taught together to mirror the way the real world works.

-The key features of the LAB educational provision:
+The key features of LAB’s educational provision:

 - A relevant, engaging and applied curriculum – with a strong focus on literacy, numeracy, science, computing and creativity.